itsmichaelbtw/urbex/README.md

 ## Pipeline Transformers

-Pipeline transformers allow you to take control over how the configuration is managed throughout the life-cycle of a request.
+Pipeline transformers allow you to take control over how the configuration is managed throughout the lifecycle of a request.
 Both request and response pipelines are supported.
 The request pipeline is used to transform the request configuration before the request is made.
 The response pipeline is used to transform the response data before it is returned to the user.
+Read more about the [request lifecycle](#request-lifecycle).

 There are mandatory pipelines that are evaluated at runtime.
 These are vital to the core functionality of the client, such as setting appropriate headers, decoding response data, and automatic JSON parsing.
 See [transformers](lib/core/transformers.ts) for more information on the default pipelines.